コンテンツにスキップ

 港の見える丘 ー 変わりゆくもの、そして残るもの

-In this column, I would like to talk about the Yokohama area where I grew up since elementary school and my musical activities.
-Now, as a cellist, I mainly play classical music, but I also have the opportunity to play a wide range of music genres, including tango, jazz, popular songs, and popular music.
-In particular, it was Shanty Dragon 3 (trio), which is still active as a trio, that gave him the opportunity to play genres other than classical.
-Although the name of the group was different at the time, I had the opportunity to perform with the trio's Akemi Hayashi (piano/composer/arranger) and Toku Kongo (saxophone) since junior high school and high school, and they also appeared on the CD "Yumefuta Yoru".
-We performed together when we were in high school.
-I feel very honored to be able to perform with these two people who I have known as my teachers for many years.
+In this column, I would like to talk about the Yokohama area where I grew up and my musical activities since elementary school.
+Currently, as a cellist, I mainly play classical music, but I also have the opportunity to play a wide range of music genres, including tango, jazz, pop music, and pop music.
+What particularly inspired me to play music in genres other than classical music was Shanti Dragon 3 (a trio with which I am still active today).
+Although the group name was different at the time, I had the opportunity to play with the trio's Akemi Hayashi (piano, composition and arrangement) and Toku Kongo (saxophone) from junior high and high school, and we even performed together on the CD "Yume Futaya" when I was in high school.
+I feel very honored to be able to perform with these two people who I have called my teachers for many years.

-My attachment to the Motomachi area has grown especially strong in recent years, as the campus of Yokohama International School will be moving to Honmoku from January 2022, and my father, who loved the Motomachi area, passed away in 2017.
-It's coming.
-His father, Morgan Gibson, was a poet and a university professor of literature in Japan and the United States for many years.
-After his death, he and his mother, who is a university professor of literature, translated some of his father's poems into Japanese, and recited them along with improvisations at Shanti Dragon 3's live performances.
-I have fond memories of my father, who loved the Motomachi area, and chatting with him over giant lattes at Starbucks.
+In recent years, I have become especially attached to the Motomachi area, due to the fact that the Yokohama International School campus will be relocating to Honmoku in January 2022, and my father, who loved the Motomachi area, passed away in 2017.
+My father, Morgan Gibson, was a poet and a university professor of literature in Japan and the United States for many years.
+After his death, I translated some of my father's poems into Japanese with my mother, who is also a university professor of literature, and recited them at Shanti Dragon 3's live shows with improvisations.
+I fondly remember my father, who loved the Motomachi area, chatting away over giant lattes at Starbucks.

-When I was in the upper grades of elementary school, I also became fond of pop music such as GLAY and Spitz, so I decided to learn bass guitar in my neighborhood, so I called and visited a class I found on Town Page.
-(Internet searches were not yet popular at that time.)
-Unfortunately, I did not improve my bass guitar skills and ended up having a fever for a while, but I decided to learn solfege and piano in the same class, and that is where I met Akemi Hayashi for the first time.
-It was.
-As a piano student, I think even Beyer was slow and quite lousy, but I was invited to play jazz with Mr. Kongo and play original songs, and I performed at jazz shops in the Kannai area.
-As a culmination, we performed together in a concert at the Yokohama Museum of Art, which included readings.
-For me, who only knew classical music when it came to playing the cello, improvising while listening to chords was a shock that changed my language, but even though I didn't understand the theory at all, I had an ear that had grown up with the Suzuki method.
-It may have helped.
-I was lucky to have the opportunity to not only attend a staged recital, but also to perform at a jazz cafe or hall early on.
+When I was in the upper grades of elementary school, I started to like pop music such as GLAY and Spitz, and I wanted to learn bass guitar in my neighborhood, so I called a school I found in the Yellow Pages and visited it.
+(Internet searches were not yet common at that time.)
+Unfortunately, I did not improve my bass guitar skills, and it ended as a temporary frenzy, but I wanted to learn solfege and piano at the same school, and that's where I first met Professor Akemi Hayashi.
+As a piano student, I think I was quite poor, even with Beyer, but I was invited to play jazz with Mr. Kongo Toku and original songs, and we performed at jazz shops in the Kannai area, and as a culmination of our studies, we performed together in a concert that included readings at the Yokohama Museum of Art Hall.
+For me, who had only known classical music for cello performances, improvising while listening to chords was a shock that changed my language, but my ears, cultivated by the Suzuki Method, may have helped me, even though I had no understanding of theory.
+We were fortunate to have the opportunity to perform early on in jazz cafes and halls, rather than just attending the arranged recitals.

-Performers create music together with the audience, but due to the coronavirus pandemic, all events such as live concerts at jazz bars where personal interaction is possible and salon concerts that include food and drink have been canceled or scaled down.
-I feel very sorry for that.
+Performers create music together with their audiences, but I feel it is a great shame that events such as live performances at jazz venues, which allow for personal interaction, and salon concerts, which also include eating and drinking, have all been canceled or scaled down due to the COVID-19 pandemic.
 Humans are creatures of habit, and habits create culture.
-I would like to continue my efforts as a performer (while paying attention to infection control measures) so that such customs, culture, and art can continue into the future.
+I would like to continue my efforts as a performer (while paying attention to infection prevention measures) so that such habits, culture, and art can continue in the future.

-Shanty Dragon 3 is mainly active in the Yokohama area, but their theme is "songs" that transcend genres.
-I believe that every culture in the world has some kind of song, and I think songs are something that you grow up with in a culture and end up humming without even knowing it.
-The way these songs were born and raised is connected to the new songs that are born at each performance.
-I believe that the things that are put into a song are inherited by the performer and the audience, such as the way the song is sung that cannot be explained by just the musical score, the timing, or the scenes that come to mind when singing.
-The ``variations'' format, which is often used in jazz, is often used in Shanti Dragon's performances.
-Through improvisation, the songs are unraveled and tied together, thoughts come to mind, instruments intertwine with each other, and then the song returns to the simple song it started with.
-When the audience claps their hands or talks about things they remember through the songs, the music influences each other and leads to the next stage.
+Shantee Dragon 3 mainly works in the Yokohama area, but their theme is "songs" that transcend genres.
+I think that every culture in the world has some kind of song, but songs grow in culture and we hum them without even realizing it.
+The flow in which the song was born and grew is connected to the new songs that are born at each performance.
+I think that the things that are put into the song, such as the singing style that cannot be explained by the sheet music alone, the timing, and the scenes that come to mind when singing, are inherited by the performers and the audience.
+The form of "variations" that is often used in jazz is often used in Shantee Dragon's performances.
+Through improvisation, the song is unravelled and tied together, memories are recalled, instruments are intertwined, and then it returns to the original simple song.
+The audience claps their hands, talks about things they remember through the song, and the music is connected to the next one by influencing each other.

-I would be very happy if I could continue to listen to songs beyond genres in my performance activities, cherish that inspiration, and deliver something that touches the hearts of the people who listen to them.
-As the place where I grew up from elementary school to high school, Yokohama's history has had a tangible and intangible impact on me.
-While taking a walk and admiring the ever-changing cityscape, there are moments when I suddenly remember the past.
-I wish I could perform like that.
-We want to cherish what is changing and what remains.
+In the future, I would like to continue to listen to "songs" beyond the genre, cherish the inspiration, and deliver something that touches the hearts of those who listen.
+As the place where I grew up from elementary school to high school, the history of Yokohama has had a tangible and intangible influence on me.
+There are moments when I take a walk and look at the changing streets and suddenly remember the past.
+I hope to be able to perform in that way.
+I want to cherish what changes and what remains.

 【profile】

 Shanti means "inner peace" in Sanskrit.
-Dragon is not a dragon as seen in the West, but a dragon that symbolizes powerful and auspicious power in Asia, and is the god of water.
+The dragon is not the dragon as it is perceived in the West, but a dragon that symbolizes auspicious power in Asia and is the god of water.

-Shantilly Dragon was originally a duo with piano Akemi Hayashi and saxophonist Kongou, but when cellist Christopher Satoshi Gibson, who was also Hayashi's piano and solfege student, joined the band, it was written as Shantilly Dragon 3.
+Shantey Dragon was originally a duo consisting of pianist Akemi Hayashi and saxophonist Toku Kongo, but when cellist Christopher Satoshi Gibson, who was also Hayashi's piano and solfeggio student, joined, the group was written as Shantey Dragon 3.

-This trio began with a Yokohama Art Museum Hall concert at Yokohama Art Live 2003, and the same year's recording of the CD/Yumefutaya composed entirely by Akemi Hayashi.
-In addition, he has been actively involved in volunteer performances at facilities for people with disabilities.
+The trio began with the Yokohama Museum of Art Hall concert at Yokohama Art Live 2003, and the recording of the CD "Yume Futa Ya" composed by Akemi Hayashi in the same year.
+In addition, they have been actively involved in volunteer performances at facilities for the disabled.

-Christopher Satoshi Gibson left Japan and went to university in the United States, temporarily suspending the trio's activities, but after returning to Japan, he has been active in various scenes and rejoined Shanty Dragon in 2019.
-He resumed his activities as Shantae Dragon 3.
+Christopher Gibson left Japan to attend a university in the United States, putting the trio on hold for a while, but after returning to Japan and working in various scenes, he rejoined Shantae Dragon in 2019.
+They resumed activities as Shantae Dragon 3.

 Akemi Hayashi (piano, composition and arrangement)

-Pianist, composer, arranger.
-Born and residing in Yokohama.
+Pianist, composer and arranger.
+Born and living in Yokohama.

-From a young age, he began learning the piano and electronic organ, as well as studying piano with his relatives, Mr. Jo Matsutani and Mr. Midori Matsutani.
-Under the guidance of both of them, he was exposed to a wide range of music from classical to contemporary music, popular music, pops, and jazz, and began performing while attending music college.
+From an early age, she started playing the piano and electronic organ, and studied piano under her relatives, Jo Matsutani and Midori Matsutani.
+Under their guidance, she was exposed to a wide range of music, from classical to contemporary music, pop, and jazz, and began performing while still a student at a music college.

-After graduating from music college, he worked as a music classroom instructor at Yokohama Contemporary Conservatory and other schools, and taught solfege in the Yokohama City High School brass band, before establishing Maple Piano School (Isogo Ward, Yokohama City).
-Utilizing his career as a piano teacher and experience as a player, he strives to teach younger students from infants to adults.
+After graduating from a music college, he worked at the Yokohama Contemporary Music Academy and other institutions, as a music school instructor, and as a solfeggio instructor for the Yokohama Municipal High School Brass Band, before establishing Maple Piano School (Isogo-ku, Yokohama).
+Utilizing his experience as a piano instructor and player, he strives to teach the next generation of piano players, from children to adults.

 Christopher Satoshi Gibson (cello)

 Born in Michigan, USA.
-Started playing cello at the age of 4.
-While in high school, he attended a summer program at Tanglewood, Indiana University, and Interlochen.
-After graduating from Yokohama International School, he entered Yale University in the United States in 2005, double majoring in philosophy and political science.
+Started playing the cello at age 4.
+Participated in summer programs at Tanglewood, Indiana University, and Interlochen while in high school.
+After graduating from Yokohama International School, entered Yale University in 2005, double majoring in philosophy and political science.

-While in school, he passed an audition with cellist Aldo Parisot and studied cello with Ole Akahoshi of the Yale School of Music, Pierre Fournier's youngest pupil and longtime assistant to Janos Starker.
-He also studied chamber music with Wendy Sharp at the same conservatory.
-In 2009, won a prize at the same university's FOM competition.
-In the winter of 2012, when he won a prize at the International Performers Association Newcomer Audition, he received a compliment from one of the judges, violinist Narimichi Kawabata, who said, ``The performance allows you to enter the world of the song.''
+While studying at Yale, she passed an audition with cellist Aldo Parisot and studied cello under Ole Akahoshi, who was Pierre Fournier's youngest student and Janos Starker's assistant for many years, at the Yale School of Music.
+She also studied chamber music under Wendy Sharp at the same school.
+In 2009, she won a prize at the Yale School of Music FOM competition.
+In the winter of 2012, when she won a prize at the International Association of Performers' Newcomers Audition, she received praise from violinist Shigemichi Kawabata, one of the judges, for her "performance that allows you to enter the world of the music."

-In 2017, the “BACH Solo” unaccompanied cello recital series was held at Minato Mirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall “Blue Rose” under the sponsorship of NPO Emotion in Motion.
-He has collaborated with violinist Ikuko Kawai on TV Tokyo's "100 Years of Music" program recording and concerts, as well as at BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), and Mitsukoshi Theater (2018).
-Active mainly in Tokyo, Kamakura, Nagano, etc.
+In 2017, under the auspices of the NPO Emotion in Motion, she held the “BACH Solo” unaccompanied cello recital series at the Minato Mirai Small Hall, Tiara Koto, Tokorozawa Muse, and Suntory Hall “Blue Rose”.
+She has performed with violinist Ikuko Kawai on TV Tokyo’s “100 Years of Music” program recordings and concerts, as well as at BLUE NOTE TOKYO (2020), Cerulean Tower Noh Theater (2019), and Mitsukoshi Theater (2018).
+She is active mainly in Tokyo, Kamakura, Nagano, and other areas.

-He started playing the saxophone at the age of 12 and studied under Hisatoshi Muta (President of the Japan Wind Band Instructors Association, former head of the Metropolitan Police Department Band) and Takashi Suda (Professor at Musashino College of Music).
-Joined Yanagisawa Wind Instruments Co., Ltd., one of the world's three largest saxophone manufacturers.
+He started playing the saxophone at the age of 12, and studied under Hisatoshi Muta (President of the Japan Band Directors Association, former head of the Tokyo Metropolitan Police Department Band) and Makoto Suda (Professor at Musashino Academia Musicae).
+He joined Yanagisawa Wind Instruments Co., Ltd., one of the three largest saxophone manufacturers in the world.

-After working in musical instrument manufacturing, research, instructor, and management positions, he became independent.
-In 1995, he established Congo Saxophone Studio and began offering saxophone repair, lessons, and performance services.
-CD /OUR TRIBAL MUSIC released in 1997 won Jazz Life Magazine Best New Artist Award.
-After being appointed by the Yokohama City Board of Education, he served as an instructor at Yokohama City Minato Commercial High School for four years.
-In addition to concerts and recordings at Yokohama Museum of Art Hall, Minato Mirai Hall, Kanagawa Prefectural Music Hall, Sankeien, Yamate Western Museum, and other venues, we have also performed at Yokohama City University Hospital and facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu, and Hokuriku.
-We are also actively engaged in volunteer performance activities.
+After working in instrument manufacturing, research, instruction and management, he went independent.
+In 1995, he established Congo Saxophone Studio and began offering saxophone repair, lessons and performance services.
+In 1997, his CD /OUR TRIBAL MUSIC won him the Jazz Life magazine Best New Artist Award.
+He was appointed by the Yokohama City Board of Education to teach at Yokohama Minato Commercial High School for four years.
+In addition to concerts and recordings at the Yokohama Museum of Art Hall, Minato Mirai Hall, Kanagawa Prefectural Music Hall, Sankeien Garden, Yamate Seiyokan and other venues, he also actively volunteers at Yokohama City University Hospital and facilities for the disabled and welfare facilities in Tokyo, Kanagawa, Kyushu and Hokuriku.

-So far, he has collaborated with Japan's top musicians, visiting musicians from England, Italy, Switzerland, and France, as well as calligrapher Suisen Nakatani, butoh artist Kazuo Ohno, actor Suchiat Burnham Atkin, and reciter Mr. Kodama.
-Intangible cultural property holder Park Kiyo Mochizuki, and others.
-There are also many collaborations that transcend genres.
-He also teaches a citizen saxophone ensemble that plays mainly Bach's chorales.
+He has performed with top Japanese musicians, musicians from the UK, Italy, Switzerland and France, calligrapher Suisen Nakatani, dancer Kazuo Ohno, actor Stiart Burnham Atkin, reciter Akira Kodama, Important Intangible Cultural Property Holder Bokusei Mochizuki, and many others, often across genres.
+He also teaches a citizen saxophone ensemble that plays mainly Bach chorales.

 Several CDs and DVDs have been released so far.